VictorMGomes/to-do-web-app/README.md

 # to-do-web-app
-A to do WEB Application made with JS, HTML and CSS.
+A to do WEB Application made with vanilla JS, HTML and CSS.

+Next steps:
+ADD JS Event Listeners and function.